 - 7 days car hire in an Economy vehicle

-- 6 nights accommodation in Pousadas on a HB basis
+- 6 nights accommodation in Pousadas on a BB basis

 *Saturday supplements applies to all bookings including a Saturday night